-There is no professional qualification specifically aimed at floor managers, but there are a range of short courses that can help you to develop relevant practical skills.
+There is no professional qualification specifically aimed at floor managers, but there are a range of short courses that may help you to develop relevant practical skills.
 ScreenSkills - the industry-led skills body for the UK's screen-based creative industries - funds, supports or quality marks a range of courses and career development schemes.
 Find out more at ScreenSkills - Education & training.

-Organisations that offer training for workers in the media industry include:
+Other organisations that offer training in the media industry include:

-- BBC Academy - includes the College of Production and offers courses and online training in broadcasting and new media
+- BBC Academy - offers a range of courses and online training.

 - Broadcasting Entertainment Cinematograph and Theatre Union (BECTU) - holds an annual freelancers' fair and runs various training and events relevant to media.